 One interesting fact to mention in terms of execution is that for short-circuiting operations the tryAdvance method in Spliterator is called; however, for non short-circuiting operations the method called would be forEachRemaining.

 That’s it from me!
-I hope now you have a good understanding of how Java Streams work and that this helps you design stream pipelines easier!
+I hope now you have a good understanding of how streams work and that this helps you design stream pipelines easier!

 If you need to improve your understanding of Java Streams and functional programming in Java, I’d recommend that you read “Functional Programming in Java: Harnessing the Power Of Java 8 Lambda Expressions”; you can buy it on Amazon in the following link.